dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T241: Unquestioned authority risks corruption and opacity.
+### T241: Unquestioned authority leads to corruption and lack of accountability.

 |Support|
 |---|